confluentinc/dbx-genai-aws-demo/README.md

 ## Databricks Starter Script

-`./agent_starter_notebook.py` contains the code used on a Databricks notebook to register an agent and provision AI models.
+The `./cookie_agent` folder contains the code used on a Databricks notebook to register an agent and provision AI models.